 It doesn’t happen very often, but when it does I get very upset, very frustrated–here me out.
 Besides being educated as a writer, writing has always been something important in my life.
 I know blogging is something light and fluffy, it was built on fashion bloggers and trends turn into a way of marketing.
 But writing is more than Top 10s.
-Magazines are a good example of using writing of trends, fashion, soft-news and going further.

 When it’s not, well you end up writing a blog post about it.